gordicaleksa/Open-NLLB/DATA_LOADING_EXPLAINED.md

 # Explanation of the MT data pipeline in Open-NLLB

-Dataset construction process looks like following, there are roughly 10 steps in total:
+Dataset construction process looks like following, there are 10 steps in total (note: the number of steps is semi-arbitrarily chosen so that we end up with approximately self-contained logical units):

 ## Step 1
 At the end of the data preparation stage (which happens in [Open-NLLB-stopes](https://github.com/gordicaleksa/Open-NLLB-stopes)) we end up with sharded, binarized language directions.